JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/computer-vision.md

 for pᵢ in photos
 	# the data from the dataset is incomplete.
 	# the cameras did not take pictures of all world points.
-	# if a world point was not capture, the entry in the data set is -1.
+	# if a world point was not captured, the entry in the data set is -1.
 	if all(pᵢ .> 0)
 		# we divide by 648 for working with coordinates between 0 and 1
 		# (as explained above)